theetails/Overwatch-Team-Companion/README.md

 1. Open command prompt and navigate to this app's directory (overwatch-python)
 2. Create a conda environment using "conda env create -f conda_environment.yml"
 3. Activate the new environment: "activate OverwatchApp"
-4. Start the app: "python overwatch_app.py"
+4. Start the app: "pythonw overwatch_app.py"

 If you need to break out of the app without closing the command prompt, press Ctrl + C. (Possibly multiple times)